 As cybersecurity continues to become a more significant focus for organizations, other C-suite leaders must get up to speed on cyber risks and their impact on the organization's success.
-Traditionally, the Chief Information Officer, or CIO, is responsible for the IT security program.
+The Chief Information Officer, or CIO, is traditionally responsible for the IT security program.
 Yet, as cybersecurity grows to impact every facet of the business, the CIO needs to incorporate cybersecurity risk management into their practices.

 As cybersecurity is folded into CIO operations, there are many things a CIO must track: